powhwee/stream-fastvlm/README.md

 # Stream-VLM: Stream video to Apple's FastVLM using ffmpeg for captioning / descriptions

-Apple's FastVLM repository comes with a demo predict.py that works with an image, and also iOS/MacOS apps to demo its features.
+Apple's FastVLM repository (https://github.com/apple/ml-fastvlm) comes with a demo predict.py that works with an image, and also iOS/MacOS apps to demo its features.

-This project uses ffmpeg to pipe video, images, including video streams to FastVLM for interpretation.
+This project uses ffmpeg to pipe video, images, including video streams to FastVLM for interpretation without using the 'predict.py' or the Swift apps.
 The output is then logged with timestamp.
-This is still exploratory with the view that logs can be more easily searched analysed.
+This is with the view that logs can be more easily searched, analysed and perhaps even summarised by text LLM.

 Combining FastVLM with an LLM also allow filtering out unique scenes, as illustrated in the example below.

 ## Prerequisites